rovaughn/platform-docs/platform/manual/project/directory-structure/microservices/k8s.yaml.rst

 Whenever you ``git push`` or use :ref:`hasura ms apply <hasura_platform:microservice_apply>`, this file is read and the objects are created on the cluster.
 You can edit this file to add secrets and other environment variables for the microservice.

-Docker Image
+Docker image
 ------------

-Docker image to be used by the microservice is given as ``image:`` key in ``k8s.yaml``.
+The docker image to be used by the microservice is given as ``image:`` key in ``k8s.yaml``.
 You can change it, commit and push to get the new image deployed.

 For microservices with continuous integration enabled, i.e. their name appears in :ref:`ci.yaml <hasura-dir-conf-ci.yaml>`, the ``image`` key is ignored.
 The image is built on the cluster using :ref:`Dockerfile <hasura-dir-ms-dockerfile>` and the image is updated automatically, post git push.